vchongmorrison/vchongmorrison.github.io/_protocols/dissociation-zebrafish-FACS.md

     ||||

 2. Filter-sterilise (0.22 µm) into a Falcon tube.
 This will now be used to make up the next two solutions (Dissociation and Dissociation STOP).
-3. Prepare Dissociation solution (600 µl per sample of up to 50 whole embryos or 200 dissected heads/trunks), in a normal Eppendorf tube is fine.
+3. Prepare Dissociation solution (600 µl per sample of up to 50 whole embryos or 200 dissected heads/trunks).

     **Dissociation solution**